androidF21/SteamPrice/README.md

 * Login
    * When the user opens the app for the first time they are prompted to login.
 This allows access to their profile.
-* Feed
+* Home
-   * This will have sections based on the different items in the market
-   * This will allow for users to look through different items based on what they are looking for
+   * Shows the top 30 items currenty being bought and sold on the steam market for the game Counter Strike Global Offensive
    * When an item is clicked on it will bring it into a detailed page.
 * Item Detail Page
    * When a user clicks on an item it will launch a detailed view of the item, it will have the price of the item, the collection, and more detail about it other than the name and the price.